 Innovative funding for transportation.
 TRUST supports innovative and alternative transportation funding that is revenue equitable but not punitive, and for the intended purpose of establishing equitable mobility through a comprehensive approach to increase overall transportation funding.

 Support long-term funding of Highway Trust Fund and federal surface transportation programs.
-TRUST supports the FAST Act, the five-year transportation funding bill passed in 2015 by Congress and signed by the President.
 Long-term funding provides stability to the Highway Trust Fund, enabling states to more accurately plan future projects while providing regulatory relief.

 Support Tribal Transportation Program.
 Each year tribal transportation partnerships across the state contribute close to $60 million to highway and bridge construction.
 TRUST supports the current apportionment formula of Tribal Transportation Program federal funds and supports expansion of the Tribal Transportation Program and tribal partnerships.